anastasiavepreva/ChemX/README.md

-# ChemX: A Multimodal Benchmark for Automated Information Extraction in Chemistry
+# ChemX: A Collection of Chemistry Datasets for Benchmarking Automated Information Extraction

 ## Abstract